LouisIsbister/set-theory-venn-diagram/README.md

 # Set Theory Venn Diagrams

-## About:
-This app evaluates expressions in set theory and graphically represents the result using Venn Diagrams.
+This app evaluates expressions in set theory and graphically represents the result using venn diagrams.

-Example: `(c ∩ d) ∪ (a \ (b ∩ e))`
+`e.g. (c ∩ d) ∪ (a \ (b ∩ e))`

 ![Screenshot 2024-06-18 165959](https://github.com/LouisIsbister/set-theory-venn-diagram/assets/104889878/3d77d2b2-20f6-4fb0-b45e-75d6bc1ec99c)

 ## Building and Running the Program:
-You can build the project using Maven by navigating to the Set-Theory-Venn-Diagram directory and running:
+You can build and run the project using Maven by navigating to the Set-Theory-Venn-Diagram directory and running the following commands:

 `mvn clean install`

-Afterwards, run the project using the command:

 `mvn exec:java`

 If you do not have Maven installed you can execute the `.jar` file that is located in the `bin` directory using the command: